 |Should be used when the Dimension Table has less number of rows.||Should be used when the Dimension Table has a relatively big size because it reduces space.|

-Now, It is important to understand the limitations of Star and Snowflake Schema which are as follows:
+Now, It is important to understand the limitations of Star Schema vs Snowflake Schema which are as follows:

 Limitations of Star Schema

-Since you have understood the main differences between Star and Snowflake Schema, you can move on to the limitations of these structures.
+Since you have understood the main differences between Star Schema vs Snowflake Schema, you can move on to the limitations of these structures.
 The following are the challenges of using the Star Schema:

 - Decreased Data Integrity: It’s difficult to impose data integrity effectively in the Star Schema due to its denormalized data structure.